Highlights of the News:

-The Canada Revenue Agency (CRA) has reported that 40% of taxpayers using crypto platforms are either evading taxes or are at a high risk of non-compliance, according to findings shared with The Canadian Press.
+The Canada Revenue Agency (CRA) has reported that 40% of taxpayers using platforms are either evading taxes or are at a high risk of non-compliance, according to findings shared with The Canadian Press.

-This estimate combines two major problem groups: 15% who fail to file taxes entirely, and about 30% of filers who are considered high-risk for underreporting or misreporting crypto income.
+This estimate combines two major problem groups: 15% who fail to file taxes entirely, and about 30% of filers who are considered high-risk for underreporting or misreporting income.

 The CRA says that crypto transactions—due to their decentralized and pseudonymous nature—are increasingly linked to the underground economy, making them difficult to monitor under current laws.